FAQs

 5. What do we mean by ‘outreach programmes and engagement’?
 And what qualifies?

-Providing opportunities for young people to take experience the world of engineering and technology is crucial to inspiring the next generation.
-We want our signatory members to deliver initiatives that take real life STEM experiences and expertise directly to schools.
+Providing opportunities for young people to experience the world of engineering and technology is crucial to inspiring the next generation.
+We want our Signatories to deliver initiatives that take real life STEM experiences and expertise directly to schools and young people.

 Outreach doesn't have to involve a huge event or grand plan.
-Smaller activities can but just as engaging.
-Career presentations, hands on workshops or demonstrations, Q&A events, work experience places, downloadable resources, competitions, 1:1 coaching, video case studies and more all count as outreach.
+Smaller activities can be just as engaging.
+Career presentations, STEM Ambassador engagements, hands on workshops or demonstrations, Q&A events, work experience places, downloadable resources, competitions, 1:1 coaching, video case studies and more all count as outreach.
 The goal is to make STEM, with a focus on engineering and technology, accessible and exciting.

 Outreach programmes can take place virtually or face to face in the educational setting or within your organisation, and even if you just fund activities, this also counts.